ory/hydra/docs/docs/reference/configuration.md

   ## consent ##
   #
   # Sets the consent endpoint of the User Login & Consent flow.
-Defaults to an internal fallback URL.
+Defaults to an internal fallback URL showing an error.
   #
   # Examples:
   # - https://my-consent.app/consent